Using MOOSE on Windows 10 is experimental and not fully supported.

-Launch WSL, and modify the /etc/hosts file to include the results of
+C:\Windows\System32\Drivers\etc\hosts) to include the results of

 hostname to resolve to 127.0.0.1.
 This is necessary due to the way MPICH (a message passing interface) passes information among itself when running applications (like MOOSE) in parallel.

-Launch WSL, and perform an update, and install necessary OpenGL libraries:
+Launch WSL, perform an update, and install necessary OpenGL libraries:

 echo "export DISPLAY=localhost:0" >> ~/.bashrc